Fifty ways to market your work outside of social media

 Take a walk and look around

 And that's all.
-You just got 51 entries for the price of 50!
+You just got 52 entries for the price of 50!

-Yes, but which of these will actually work?
+Thank… but which of these will actually work?

-It depends—and I know that's probably not the answer you wanted.
 There’s no one size fits all.
-Your business location, experience, industry, and niche are ultimately the factors that'll determine which non-social media marketing alternative(s) will work best for you.
+Your business location, experience, industry, niche, and don’t forget your resources, are ultimately the factors that'll determine which non-social media marketing approaches will work best for you.

 My unsolicited advice?